LEEP Events

 LEEP events are held at the Central West Adaptive Skills Hub, 176 Mort Street, Lithgow.

-FEE-FREE Microcredential short courses – commencing April-July 2025
+FEE-FREE Microcredential short courses – closing soon

 The Central West Adaptive Skills Hub is offering to pay for your place to study a range of exciting and industry-ready Microcredential Courses!
 This is your chance to obtain certification in a range of in-demand skills in short-course format that may be used to contribute to a certificate or diploma*.